anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 In order to provide proof of origin of the certificate request, i.e., proof of identity of the requester, EST specifically relies on binding the certification request to the underlying TLS connection.
-The EST server uses the authenticated pledge identity for checking the authorization of the pledge for the given request before issuing to the pledge a domain-specific certificate (LDevID certificate).
+The EST server uses the authenticated pledge identity provided by the IDevID for checking the authorization of the pledge for the given certification request before issuing to the pledge a domain-specific certificate (LDevID certificate).
-This approach requires online or on-site availability of an inventory (or asset management system) for performing the authorization decision based on the certification request and its authentication via the IDevID certificate.
+This approach typically requires online or on-site availability of an asset management system (e.g., a device inventory) for performing the final authorization decision for the certification request.
 The EST server (the domain registrar) terminates the security association with the pledge and thus the binding between the certification request and the authentication of the pledge via TLS.